pycage/shellfish/doc/tutorial/layout-size.md

 }
 ```

-The properties `maxWidth` and `maxHeight` dictate the maximum size of an element.
+The properties `maxWidth` and `maxHeight`, on the other hand, dictate the
+maximum size of an element.
 It is under no circumstances allowed to grow larger.

 ```